Atlas975/Notes/Languages&Compilation/Pushdown_recogniser.md

 ![[Pasted image 20240212154942.png|400|400]]

-5. For each terminal (t) in the grammar an arc from state 2 to 2 is created as t/t/$\epsilon$
+5. For each terminal (t) in the grammar an arc from state 2 to 2 is created as t/t/$\epsilon$.
+This is used to represent the pop operation without pushing to the stack

 ![[Pasted image 20240212155338.png|400|400]]